adtile/Full-Tilt/README.md

 ##### .beta #####

-The computed rotation around the y-axis (in Degrees).
+The computed rotation around the x-axis (in Degrees).

 ##### .gamma #####

-The computed rotation around the z-axis (in Degrees).
+The computed rotation around the y-axis (in Degrees).

 #### Methods ####